geerlingguy/raspberry-pi-pcie-devices/_boards_cm/axzez-interceptor-carrier-board.md

 - 4 3-pin fan connectors
 - 8-pin header for system power LED, power button and UART serial cable
 - Two FFC connectors (40 pos) for future expansion

+It seems ideal for DVR or network storage applications, and the FFC connectors may enable some interesting new use cases in the future.